rg-2/lostcounter/README.md

 Adafruit RGB matrix bonnett (3211)

 ### Files
+- *display_control.py*
+  - Modified example to count down to the target time read from t0.json
+- *displaybase.py*
+  - Base Class supplied by hzeller's library used by display_control.py
+- *t0.json*
+  - Contains the target time
+- *config.json*
+  - Unused
+- *launcher.sh*
-display_control.py - Modified example to count down to the target time read from t0.json displaybase.py - Base Class supplied by hzeller's library used by display_control.py t0.json - Contains the target time config.json - Unused launcher.sh - bash script used to launch the countdown timer when the RPI starts up
+  - Bash script used to launch the countdown timer when the RPI starts up